 What is included in the fee?

-My cash price includes all prenatal and postpartum visits, labor, birth, and basic routine labs.
-Fee does not include ultrasounds or birth center fees.
+The cash price includes all prenatal and postpartum visits, labor, birth, and basic routine labs, childbirth education classes and a doula.
+Fee does not include Genetic screenings, ultrasounds or birth center fees.
 Ultrasound fees may be covered by your insurance provider or may be an out of pocket expenses.

 Am I a good candidate for midwifery care or an out of hospital birth?

 If you are healthy and committed to being healthy, you are a good candidate for an out of hospital birth.
 In order to have an out of hosptial birth your pregnancy must remain low risk.

 The best evidence available shows that a healthy person, giving birth out of the hospital with a qualified provider, is as safe as giving birth in the hospital.
 What is also known is that, in low risk situations, there are fewer interventions with out of hospital birth and the incidence of birth injury, physical & emotional trauma, infection and cesarean section are reduced.